Reviews You Can Rely On

 What's the Best Value?

-Wireless earbuds are available in a wide price range.
+Wireless earbuds are available at a wide range of prices.
 While this is a gear type where you often get what you pay for, there are some impressive lower-priced options depending on your goals.
 Our favorite budget buds are the CMF Buds 2 Plus.
 They have a rich, balanced sound, chime tracking, custom EQ, and a comfortable fit, but they aren't the best at noise cancellation or phone calls.
 However, for the price, nothing compares to what they offer.
 The Nothing Ear Wireless is also a compelling budget pick.
-While they cost twice as much, they are often half the price of premium buds.
+While they cost twice as much as the CMF, they are often half the price of premium buds.
 They offer better sound quality, impressive comfort, and good active noise cancellation (ANC) and call quality.
 With above-average performance in every metric, it is hard not to love them.
-If your pockets are empty and your budget is tight, the JLab Go Pop+ can get you by in a pinch for one of the lowest prices around.
+If your pockets are empty and your budget is ultra-tight, the JLab Go Pop+ can get you by in a pinch for one of the lowest prices around.

 wireless earbuds - the bose quietcomfort ultra (gen 2) impressed with their wildly...